alphagov/govuk-design-system/src/components/breadcrumbs/index.md

 Always place breadcrumbs at the top of a page, before the `<main>` element.
 Placing them here means that the 'Skip to main content' link allows the user to skip all navigation links, including breadcrumbs.

-The breadcrumb should start with your 'home' page and end with the parent section of the current page.
+The breadcrumbs should start with your 'home' page and end with the parent section of the current page.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure no other interactive elements are too close to the breadcrumbs.
+This is to make sure users can easily interact with the breadcrumbs.
+This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

 There are 2 ways to use the breadcrumbs component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.